Anubhacksaw/Java-Code-Runner/README.md

 to use this file java must be pre installed.
 # before run the file use this command:-
 chmod 777 javarunner.sh
-TRY THIS....
-# WE ARE ALSO TRYING :).
+# TRY THIS....WE ARE ALSO TRYING :).